 Education settings can also seek specialist advice, guidance and input from education outreach services.

 If you believe your child has SEN you should speak to their teacher.
 You can also speak to the school's Special Needs Co-ordinator (SENCo).
 This is a specially trained teacher responsible for making sure children and young people with SEN are correctly supported.
 Children and young people with SEN should receive SEN support from their education setting to help them progress.

 Education settings provide information on the support they give as part of their record on the Local Offer website.

 Local Offer website

-In Suffolk the Local Offer website pulls together information about how children, young people and their families can access from local agencies including:
+The Suffolk Local Offer website pulls together information about how children, young people and their families can access services and support from agencies in their local area including:

 The majority of children and young people with special educational needs will have their needs met through SEN Support.
-Where a child does not make expected progress despite SEN Support, an education, health and care (EHC) needs assessment may be appropriate.
+Where a child does not make expected progress despite additional support and interventions, an education, health and care (EHC) needs assessment may be appropriate.
 The Local Offer website has more information about how to a request EHC assessment, and frequently asked questions about the referral and assessment process.

 Independent advice and support

 The SENDIASS service provides impartial advice and information for parents, carers and children and young people (aged up to 25 years) in relation to special educational needs and disabilities.